Ding-dong, Bitcoin’s dead. At least that’s the prevailing narrative from the usual suspect (here’s looking at you, Jamie Dimon).

 USDT is designed to act as a bridge between USD and the cryptocurrency market generally, but there are serious concerns that USDT is also being used as collateral for high-risk loans and that there are not enough real assets to cover USDT in the event of a bank rush.

 A USDT collapse would undoubtedly be the worst thing that could happen to the cryptocurrency industry.
 It underpins the entire cryptocurrency ecosystem, and nearly all exchanges rely on USDT to some extent.
-There are alternatives but it is unclear whether they’d be able to step in to plug a $65 billion gap.
+There are alternatives, but it is unclear whether they’d be able to step in to plug a $65 billion gap.
+Some exchanges are beginning to wake up to this, and crypto.com has recently delisted Tether in order to comply with the Ontario regulator.

 In an effort to reassure users, exchanges are becoming a lot more open about their holdings.
 For example, crypto.com (CRO) has released a full audit of its reserves, which is positive.
 Although, it did reveal the somewhat concerning fact that a full 20% of crypto.com’s reserves consist of the meme coin SHIB.
 Other exchanges, like Binance and Coinbase, are also showing proof of reserves.